-Ramona Mercer’s Maternal Role Attainment Theory is a significant framework in nursing that focuses on the process mothers undergo to develop their maternal identity and bond with their infants.
-This theory is crucial for both students and professionals in healthcare, providing insights into how nurses can support mothers in achieving a healthy and satisfying maternal role.
+Ramona Mercer’s Maternal Role Attainment Theory is one nursing model that focuses on how mothers arrive at their own maternal identity and connection to their babies.
+This theory is important for students and healthcare workers alike since it explains how nurses can help mothers make healthy, satisfying choices to be mothers.

 Key takeaways: